Chapter 8: Meetings

 The choice of format for virtual meetings will be at the discretion of the unit and may involve conference calls, virtual meeting services, chat sessions, etc. If the member leader determines that it is necessary to the success of the meeting to view documents synchronously, utilize polls or voting, whiteboards, or other features, a virtual meeting service may be considered.

 ACRL units can select the virtual meeting tool or service that will provide the most appropriate and effective virtual meeting.
 Many free services are available.
-A list of tools can be found of the ACRL Web Conferencing wiki page.

 ALA provides access to the Adobe Connect virtual meeting service.
 ACRL has its own licenses to share among ACRL units and staff.